 Faculty of Marketing, Information Systems, and Decision Sciences

 Zhaobo Wang, Ph.D.
-Professor of Operations Management
+Chair, and Professor of Operations Management

 Chair, Department of Information Systems and Decision Sciences

 Office: Florham Campus, First Floor, the Mansion, room 6, Metropolitan Campus 2189